DataMigrators/cpd-docs.mettleci.io/source-markdown/test-specification-format.md

 The `when` property array specifies which job will be executed during testing as well as any parameters (including job macros) that affect the data produced by the job.

-For example:
+For example, this specification will

+Substitute hardcoded values for the `DSJobStartDate` and `DSJobStartTime` macros and the `paramStartKey` parameter:

 ```
 {   …
     "when": {
         # An internally-generated reference to the flow with which this test is associated
         "data_intg_flow_ref": "3023970f-ba2dfb02bd3a",
         "parameters": {
-            "DSJobStartDate": "2012-01-15"   # Run the test using this value for the DSJobStartDate macro
-            "DSJobStartTime": "11:05:01"     # Run the test using this value for the DSJobStartTime macro
-            "paramStartKey": "100"           # Run the test using this value for the paramStartKey parameter
+            "DSJobStartDate": "2012-01-15"
+            "DSJobStartTime": "11:05:01"
+            "paramStartKey": "100"
         }
     },
     …